Robert L. Pease House

 The Robert L. Pease House is a historic house in Atchison, Kansas.
 It was built in 1879 for Robert L. Pease, the cashier of the Bank of the State of Kansas.
 He later worked for the National Mail Company.
 Pease lived in the house with his wife, Amanda Van Atta Skidmore.

 The house was designed in the Italianate architectural style.
 It has been listed on the National Register of Historic Places since August 26, 1983.

+History

+The Robert L. Pease House was constructed for Mr. Pease and his bride in late 1879-1880.